askap-vast/vast-pipeline/docs/adminusage/cli.md

 ### Import survey data

-This functionality is still not developed
+This functionality is not yet available.